StairwayB/pundit_roles/README.md

 You may use Pundit's features as well as the features from this gem interchangeably.

 Please note that this gem is not affiliated with Pundit or it's creators, but it very much appreciates the work that they did with their great authorization system.

-Also note that this is still early in it's development and is **NOT** considered production ready!
+* **Important** This is still early in it's development and is **NOT** considered production ready.
+Consider what is here as a prototype for what will, in the future, be a reliable gem.
+As of yet, bugs and unforeseen issues may be present.
+If you happen to find any, please feel free to raise an issue.

 ## Installation